hashicorp/nomad/website/source/docs/drivers/java.html.md

 Name: `java`

 The `Java` driver is used to execute Java applications packaged into a Java Jar file.
-The driver currently requires the Jar file be accessbile via HTTP from the Nomad client.
+The driver currently requires the Jar file be accessible via HTTP from the Nomad client.

 ## Task Configuration